sam-gu-lab/sam-gu-lab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Gu Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University &rarr; LMU."
+excerpt: "Gu Lab at Rutgers University &rarr; LMU."
 sitemap: false
 permalink: /
 ---

-**News: Our group moved to the University of Munich (LMU)!** Join us!

-We are a dynamic research group at [LMU physics](https://www.physik.lmu.de/en/index.html) and at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl/).

-We have two overarching goals: first,
-**to understand quantum materials**, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-Second, **to make novel and useful materials** that never existed before, like possible room-temperature superconductors.
-To achieve these goals, we develop new quantum sensing and quantum imaging instrumentation to obtain the key quantum mechanical degrees of freedom.
-We want to build the perfect instruments to answer the scientific questions we deem most important.
+The Gu lab in the Department of Molecular Biology and Biochemistry at Rutgers University has two overarching goals: first, **to understand how cells distinguish between self and nonself genetic material**, including transposons, repeat DNA, and transgenes.
+Second, **to discovery novel RNA- and chromatin-based structures and mechanisms** that drives stress-induced transgenerational epigenetic inheritance.
+To achieve these goals, we use the model organism C. elegans and integrate genetics, biochemistry, cell biology, and computational biology.
+By revealing how the genome and epigenome are regulated and inherited, our work lays a fundamental foundation for advances in medicine.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->